Feeds and Feeding (2)

 As your chickens drop manure on the bedding and turn it by scratching, the bedding will turn into a living compost pile inside the coop.
 It will have a clean, earthy smell, and will be quite sanitary.
 If you start to notice an ammonia smell, then it needs more carbon material added to the bedding.
 Also, make sure that it doesn’t get too wet.
 It can tolerate some dampness, but you don’t want it soaking wet.

-We guarantee live delivery and 48-hour survivability.
-Normally we ship some extras, so if you have losses please count the number of live birds before calling.
+For shipments of live poultry, we guarantee live delivery and 48-hour survivability and will issue a refund for losses.
+We sometimes ship some extras, so if you have losses please count the number of live birds before calling.

 We do NOT guarantee one-day delivery.
 We have no control over the USPS and have never been able to collect on their overnight guarantee.
 So if your birds take more than one day to arrive, we will not refund the shipping cost, nor will we file for a refund.

-As egg laying depends on many factors beyond our control (lighting, water, feed, air quality) we do not guarantee that our birds will lay eggs by a certain date or at a particular rate.
+Egg laying depends on many factors beyond our control, such as lighting, water, feed and air quality.
+Because of this, we do not guarantee that our birds will lay eggs by a certain date or at a particular rate.

 How a flock is raised is as important as genetics in determining temperament, so how you raise the chicks will have a large effect on the friendliness of your birds.
 A flock that receives positive human interaction from day one is more likely to be friendly than a flock with only sporadic human interaction.
 When we select our breeders, we AVOID SELECTING aggressive males.
 Even so, a good male will be predisposed to protect the flock.
 So, if he thinks you are acting like a predator or sees you as a threat, he will likely challenge you.